The Health Benefits of Flaxseed Oil

 Flaxseed oil has a slightly nutty taste that many people enjoy.
 Some describe the taste as similar to melted butter - which most people enjoy.
 It's an inoffensive and even tasty addition to many foods.

 How to Use Flaxseed Oil: How Much Do You Need?

 A tablespoon per day is recommended for most adults.
 More than this shouldn't be used except under a doctor's care since it can alter the ability of the blood to clot at high doses.
 Talk to your doctor before starting flaxseed oil and don't take it if you're taking blood thinners or aspirin.

 How to Use Flaxseed Oil: Suggestions and Ideas

 * Use it as a dipping oil for bread or mix it half-and-half with olive oil to tone down the nutty taste.
-Add extra flavor with herbs and spices.
+Add extra flavour with herbs and spices.

 * Use it in place of olive oil to make salad dressings.
-Its nutty flavor adds a unique taste to salads of all types.
+Its nutty flavour adds a unique taste to salads of all types.

 * Use it in place of butter on top of hot vegetables.

 * Add flaxseed oil to soups and smoothies for more nutritional punch.